 flags, like this:

-$ vault revoke -prefix=true -force=true auth/aws-ec2/
+$ vault lease revoke -prefix=true -force=true auth/aws-ec2/

 and the backend can now be successfully disabled:

-$ vault auth-disable aws-ec2
+$ vault auth disable aws-ec2